endorama/today-i-learnt/README.md

 repository to collect all the today I learned about the more different topics I learned.

-**Please note**: the knowledge here dates back years.
-Do not expect it to be up to date and working.
-Dig and discover but use with care. **HERE BE DRAGONS**.

 # android

 - [Opo factory restore](tils/android/2016-04-30-opo_factory_restore.md) on 2016-04-30